nickrsan/spatial_resources/glossary.md

-# Glossary of GIS Terms
+# Introductory Glossary of GIS Terms
 ## GIS Generally
 1.	**Spatial Data** – data with a geographic location, representation, or reference point that it describes.
 2.	**Cartography** – the science of map making, including data inclusion, layout, elements, colors, and design.
 As much as it’s a science, it’s an art form.